-- For more help, visit Styling Products Pages.
+- For more help, visit Styling Store Pages.

-- The Advanced Products Page always crops images to the same shape.
+- The Advanced Store Page always crops images to the same shape.
 This helps give your page a cohesive look and feel.

-- To set the shape for all images on your Products Page, use the Image Aspect Ratio tweak in the Products: Layout section of Site Styles.
+- To set the shape for all images on your Store Page, use the Image Aspect Ratio tweak in the Products: Layout section of Site Styles.

 - Use the focal point to adjust where the image centers.

-Visit these links to learn about the thumbnail styles for either of the unique Products Pages:
+Visit these links to learn about the thumbnail styles for either of the unique Store Pages: